-The System's procedures for processing DROP payments to retirees do not include adequate segregation of duties over cash disbursements.
-The DROP payments are executed via manually prepared checks with a signature stamp used for check signing.
-The same accountant that prepares the manual check disbursements also has access to the blank check stock and affixes the signature stamp to each disbursement.
+The System's procedures for processing certain payments do not include adequate segregation of duties over cash disbursements.
+Certain payments are executed via computer prepared checks with a signature stamp used for check signing.
+The same accountant that prepares the check disbursements also has access to the blank check stock and affixes the signature stamp to each disbursement.